 If you do this test at home, keep a record of the results to report to your healthcare

 Exercising strenuously, taking certain medicines, and following a special diet, such

 as a low-carb or high-fat diet, may affect the test.
 Ask your healthcare provider

-if you should avoid any foods before taking the test.
+if you should skip any foods before taking the test.